overviewer/Minecraft-Overviewer/README.rst

   doors, and the like.
 Right now they are either not rendered at all, or rendered as if they were a cube, so it looks funny.

-* Water transparency.
-There are a couple issues involved with that, and I want to fix them.

 * Add lighting

 * Some kind of graphical interface.